yusuf-mohamud/portfolio/README.md

 ## Tech Stack
 HTML and CSS were used to create the portfolio website.
 The deployment platform which was used was Netlify.

+## Theme
+For the overall theme of the portfolio, maroon and light blue were the two main/primary colours.
+This is becasue these colours compliment eachother well.
+Also, the font family which was utilised was arial, san-serif.
+This font was chosen as it gives the potfolio a modern feel, rather than fonts like 'Times New Roman'.